-- Start the day with a walk or cruise to photogenic Wineglass Bay. - Take a kayak tour from Coles Bay, exploring the spellbinding Freycinet region from the water.
+- Start the day with a walk or cruise to photogenic Wineglass Bay. - As part of a Heartlands road trip in central Tasmania, stroll the Georgian streetscape of Campbell Town.

-- As part of a Heartlands road trip in central Tasmania, stroll the Georgian streetscape of Campbell Town. - Explore the neighbouring World Heritage convict sites of Brickendon and Woolmers Estates at Longford. - Take a walk at Cataract Gorge, a slice of wilderness just a stroll from the centre of Launceston. - Tap into the island's design talent at Design Tasmania in City Park. - Overnight in Launceston.
+- Explore the neighbouring World Heritage convict sites of Brickendon and Woolmers Estates at Longford. - Take a walk at Cataract Gorge, a slice of wilderness just a stroll from the centre of Launceston. - Tap into the island's design talent at Design Tasmania in City Park. - Overnight in Launceston.